12 Top-Rated Things to Do in Snoqualmie, WA

 5. Partake in the Local Taste of Snoqualmie

-Other upscale dining options in Snoqualmie include Gianfranco Italian Bistro and the Woodman Lodge Steakhouse.
+Other upscale dining options in Snoqualmie include Gianfranco Italian Bistro on Railroad Avenue.
 For some multicultural menus, places like Caadxi Oaxaca and Aahaar an Indian Eatery offer authentic international flavors.
 A few other notable places to visit for a family dinner include Copperstone Family Spaghetti Restaurant and Got Rice Chinese Restaurant.

 6. Float the Snoqualmie River